 1. Neurofeedback ($175 per session)

 Sensors on the scalp measure brain waves, and the biofeedback service plays music that changes based on your brain.
-It promised "cognitive improvement," "deep relaxation."
+Promised "cognitive improvement," "deep relaxation."
 What did she experience?
-"I felt exactly like lying down with Spotify in the background.
-I couldn't hear the changes in the sound over the noise of the place."
+According to her, she might have felt just as relaxed simply lying down and listening to Spotify, and in any case, she couldn't hear the changes in sound due to the noise of people and music at the venue.

 2. B12 Shot ($50)

 The clinic offers a B12 shot for "energy improvement."
-But Martinelli already receives monthly B12 shots from her doctor due to a clinical deficiency.
-Despite the higher dose, she felt no difference.
-The doctor who gave the shot told her: "It's important to treat the root of fatigue, not just mask the symptoms."
+But Martinelli already receives monthly B12 shots from her doctor due to a clinical deficiency, so an additional shot made no difference; she didn't feel any change in the following days.
+A doctor present at the event noted to her that it's important to find the cause of fatigue and mood changes, not just cover them up with shots.

 3. Hydration IV Drip ($250 per session)